 Although no longer being created, Form 220s are still a very important record that needs to be maintained by the University.
 Please send any Form 220 you find to Human Resources, Box 354963.

-As there are a variety of regulations regarding the privacy of records, so too are there a number of offices at the university responsible for policies which oversee confidentiality.
-Regardless, while assuring the privacy requirements of our records are met, we must still observe the proper retention period outlined in our state-approved retention schedules.
-The records must remain able to be located and viewed by individuals with appropriate security clearance until such time as they can be properly disposed of.
+There are a variety of regulations regarding the privacy of records, and there are a number of offices at the university responsible for policies that oversee confidentiality.
+Regardless, while assuring the privacy requirements of your records are met, you must still observe the proper retention period outlined in the General Records Retention Schedule.
+The records must be accessible and readable by individuals with appropriate security clearance until they reach the end of the retention period.